bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Well, worse than that, I think, because there's no scope.
 So it's not ever finished, you're not producing a single document.
-Although some people like yourself are working on very specific fairly large projects that at least gives you some focus.
+Although some people like yourself are working on very specific fairly large projects that at least give you some focus.
 One of my things is that I review very random stuff.
 So there's almost no scope there.
 That can be tricky.